 Sterling went back to Los Angeles.
 She says she asked him for a reconciliation in early June 1918, but he refused.
+Sterling, on the other hand, had told a fellow actor that Teddy had left him two years into their marriage.
+The their marriage is the says of t

 In 1920, Ford Sterling, 36 years old and separated from his wife, was living at 5638 Carlton Way in Los Angeles with his 55-year-old mother, Mary L. Stich.
+113

-Sterling added to his acting credits by working for every major Hollywood studio from 1920 to 1930.
-In his career, Sterling appeared in almost 300 films.
+Sterling added to his acting credits by working for every major Hollywood studio from 1920 to 1930.114